finom/docs.vovk.dev/docs/controller.md

 }
 ```

-In case if two services are dependent on each other in order to avoid errors you can apply a workaround that involves accessor definition.
-For example if `UserService` is using `PostService` and vice versa, the code of the services might look look like that:
+In case if two services are dependent on each other, in order to avoid errors, you can apply a workaround that involves accessor definition.
+For example if `UserService` is using `PostService` and vice versa, the code of the services might look like that:

 ```ts
 // /src/modules/user/UserService.ts